ALL trials scheduled for September 25, 2023 have been cancelled.

 - Term of Service: Jury service is a "one day or one trial" term of service.
 If you are selected to serve on a trial, you will serve for the duration of that one trial.
 Average length of a trial is two (2) to five (5) days, although trials can run longer.
 If you are not selected for a trial during your service day, your service obligation shall be complete for one year.

-- Compensation: California allows payment of $15 a day plus mileage, at the current rate according to federal standards, per mile one way for jury service.
+- Compensation: California allows payment of $15 a day plus mileage, at the current rate according to federal standards, per mile both ways after the first day for jury service.
+Use of public transportation is also reimbursable up to $12.00 per day.
 For reimbursement, ask your local jury office or the bailiff in the courtroom for more specific information for your local court.
 Although this is only a fraction of the cost of each juror's time, the courts are working with the Legislature and the Governor to increase juror fees.

 - Parking: There is ample parking at both courthouse locations.